Sparse regular random graphs: Spectral density and eigenvectors: Estimating the rate of convergence of the ESD

-This completes the proof of the lemma. \end{proof}
+This completes the proof of the lemma. \end{pf}

-We now arrive at our main result about \emph{deterministic} regular graphs.
-Consider the set-up as in Lemma \ref{estimateepsilon}.
-Now a consider a sequence of graphs $G_n$ such that $G_n$ is $d_n$-regular.
-Each $G_n$ has a marked vertex called the root such that for some sequence $\{\zeta_n\}$, the $\zeta_n+1$ neighborhood of the root is acyclic in $G_n$.
+We now arrive at our main result about \textit{deterministic} regular graphs.
+Consider the set-up as in Lemma~\ref{estimateepsilon}.
+Now a consider a sequence of graphs~$G_n$ such that $G_n$ is $d_n$-regular.
+Each $G_n$ has a marked vertex called the root such that for some sequence $\{\zeta_n\}$, the $\zeta_n+1$ neighborhood of the root is acyclic in $G_n$. \begin{lemma} Assume that that sequences $\{d_n\}$ and $\{\zeta_n\}$ both tend to infinity with $n$ with the following restriction.
+There exists a sequence $r_n$ such that